 There are three electric barriers.The Demonstration Barrier has been operational since 2002.
 Due to its original demonstration status, it was designed and built with materials that were not intended for long-term use.
-Significant repairs were successfully completed in October 2008.
+Significant repairs were successfully completed in October 2008 and December 2018.
+Barrier IIA was placed into full-time operation in 2009, and Barrier IIB was placed into full-time operation in 2011.
 In 2013, construction began on a new electric barrier, authorized by Congress as an upgrade to the Demonstration Barrier.
 Each barrier built takes lessons learned from the previous ones to ensure the most effective deterrence tool possible.

 Effective operation of the barriers is dependent on a proper combination of frequency, length (duration) and amplitude (voltage) of the DC pulses.
-The Demonstration Barrier operates at 1 volt/inch, 5 hertz (cycles per second), 4 ms (pulse duration in milliseconds).
+The Demonstration Barrier operates at a maximum in-water field strength at the water surface of 1 volt/inch with pulse parameters of 5 hertz (pulses per second), 4 ms (pulse duration in milliseconds).
 Barrier IIA was placed into full-time operation in 2009, and Barrier IIB was activated in April 2011.
 Barrier IIA and IIB operate at 2.3 volts/inch, 34 Hz, 2.3 ms.

 The barriers are complex electrical and mechanical systems and must periodically be powered down for maintenance.
 Therefore, more than one barrier is needed so at least one can be active at any time.

 Parasitic structures are structural steel shapes and woven-wire rope placed strategically in the CSSC to limit the extent of the electric fields generated by the barriers to the areas designed for fish deterrence.